Stochastic recursions on directed random graphs: Introduction

 Our framework also includes recursions on graphs that do not have any noises, in which case the iterative process, assuming it converges, results in a solution to the (possibly non-linear) system of equations:

-In this case, the randomness leading to a distributional fixed-point equation will come only from the randomness in the graph sequence $\boldsymbol{G} = \{ G(V_n, E_n): n \geq 1\}$ that will be introduced later.
+In this case, the randomness leading to a distributional fixed-point equation will come only from the randomness in the graph sequence $\boldsymbol{G} = \{ G(V_n, E_n; \mathscr{A}_n) : n \geq 1\}$ that will be introduced later.

-\begin{remark} It is important to point out that the type of recursions we study exclude cases where $R_i^{(k+1)}$ depends on $R_i^{(k)}$, since $G(V_n, E_n)$ will not in general have self-loops.
+\begin{remark} It is important to point out that the type of recursions we study exclude cases where $R_i^{(k+1)}$ depends on $R_i^{(k)}$, since the random graphs $G(V_n, E_n; \mathscr{A}_n)$ will not in general have self-loops.
 In other words, the evolution of each vertex is determined only by that of its inbound neighbors, their vertex attributes, its own vertex attribute, and potentially, noises on vertices and/or edges, but not by its own history.
-It is this feature that allows the limit as $k \to \infty$ to be fully characterized in terms of a branching distributional fixed-point equation, which we do not expect to be true for more general recursions. \end{remark}
+It is this feature that allows the limit as $k \to \infty$ to be fully characterized in terms of a branching distributional fixed-point equation, which is not true for more general recursions. \end{remark}

 \begin{examples} The following examples illustrate the type of recursions that our framework is intended to cover.
 The first two examples include noises at the vertices, while the second two have no noises of either kind and are described in terms of the system of equations they satisfy as $k \to \infty$. \begin{enumerate}[leftmargin=5mm] {\arabic{enumi}.} \item \textit{Generalized DeGroot model:} This model is used in social sciences to study opinion dynamics.
 Here, $R_i^{(k)}$ denotes the opinion of the $i$th individual in the population at time $k$,